LeashQuiche/Data-Analysis-Project/README.md

 mainDriver function takes in nothing and graphs both the orginial CSV file, the k number of nearest neighbors, and the test case.
 This function returns 0.

-# K Means Clustering Script Description:
+# K Means Clustering Script Description: This is the most difficult part!
+Try to think outside of the box when programming the functions.

 Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).
 Randomly generate up to 10 centroids without issue.